Dynamical compatibility for finite and infinite population models used in genetics: Fixation probability formulas for two fundamental cases

-These functions represent the fixation probability of the focal type \A, when its initial presence is $x$, in the cases of dominance by \A and by \B, respectively, in the constant fitness case.
+We shall see in Sec.~\ref{sec:dplayer} that these formulae continue to be valid for dominance games with any finite number of players.
+Eq.~\eqref{eq:varphiA} is a shorthand notation for the fixation probability of type \A, when \A is dominant (i.e., when $r>0$), while Eq.~\eqref{eq:varphiB} is a shorthand notation for the fixation probability of type \A when type \B is dominant, i.e., when $r<0$.
+The rationale behind Eq.~\eqref{eq:varphiB} is the following: the fixation probability of \A is equal to its extinction probability $1-\varphi_\kappa$ when we swap types \A and \B, and, therefore, $\Psi^{(\A)}$ and $\Psi^{(\B)}$, i.e, when we change $r$ to $-r$, and $x$ to $1-x$.

-On the other hand, the flow of the Replicator Equation~\eqref{eq:replicator} is such that for any initial condition $X_0\in(0,1)$, $X(t)\to 1$ or $X(t)\to0$ for dominance by \A or by \B, respectively.
-It is clear that the finite and the infinite population models are compatible.
+Before proceeding to the coordination case, we digress on the compatibility of one-player dominance games in the Moran and the replicator dynamics.
+On the one hand, the flow of the Replicator Equation~\eqref{eq:replicator} is such that for any initial condition $X_0\in(0,1)$, $X(t)\to 1$ or $X(t)\to0$ for dominance by \A or by \B, respectively.
+On the other hand, fixation of the dominant type is almost sure --- except when its initial presence is very small.
+Thus, we have that, for one-player dominance games, the replicator and the Moran process are compatible in the sense of Definition~\ref{def:compatibility}, with any continuous function $f$ in $[0,1]$ such that $f(0)=0$, $f(1)=1$.
+See also the left panel in Fig.~\ref{fig:basic_cases}.